mihi314/neolight/README.md

 Activating the layout or an option more permanently depends on your system:

 #### Gnome
-Neolight should show up in the german layout variants as "German (Neolight)".
+Neolight should show up in the German layout variants as "German (Neolight)".

 If the new layers do not work properly and you have multiple layouts, make sure to set Neolight as the first one.
 Some other ways to fix that particular problem are mentioned in the [Neo FAQ].